thierryc/proof-copy/README.md

 ## Dev
 Before using gulp task, you need to edit the PluginsPath var.

-To get your path oepn terminal and enter this command:
+To get your path open terminal and enter this command:

 ```shell
 > cd ~/Library/Application\ Support/com.bohemiancoding.sketch3/Plugins
 > pwd